(Scroll down halfway for new 2019 art.)

 Zelda 1 had an unreal feel to it, with many strange monsters and no signs of ordinary life or earthly culture themes.
 The desolation, with old people hiding in caves suggested that something had gone down, perhaps long ago.
 The bustling towns in 2&3 undermined my narrative, though Z2 still had an exotic feel to with with the Cambrian(?) monster designs.

-Z3 monster designs comes off as kind of knee-jerk goofy and haphazard.
+The Z3 monster designs come off as kind of knee-jerk goofy and haphazard.
 I also thought that the Arabian(?) influence felt out of place.
 This kind of culture theme'ing is common in many of the newer Zeldas and screams "design meeting".
 Too derivative and earthly - I shout as I jump hysterically in my hermit pit, beard bobbing, clutching a dirty Zelda 1 cartridge with a long dead battery.

 So I was thinking... how would Z3 look with Z1&2 enemies?
 Here's my experiment.
 I knew the SNES could do 16 colours per sprite, but was surprised to find much less used.
 Supposedly the devs wanted to save ROM space by storing the graphics in 8 colours instead, meaning only 4-7 colours usable per sprite commonly.
 Aside from the skeleton, I've used only the colours available on the reference sprite.
 Some of those appears to have been poorly ripped and might not be accurate.
-I haven't played a lot of Z3 (too artificially puzzly), so I had to guess which optimizations were used (mirroring, split-ups).
+I haven't played a lot of Z3 (too artificially puzzly), so I had to guess which optimisations were used (mirroring, split-ups).

 It would be a lot easier to work with 16 colours and custom palettes of course.
 Colours are very important when it comes to identity so I worked with the few colours that would fit, often resulting in an even tighter palette, but 4-6 is enough to build a proper (colourful) figure in many cases (3 like on the NES is too harsh).
 I paid attention to pixel clustering / de-noising, avoiding the pillow shading present in the originals.
 I think the original terrain is quite a bit better than the original sprites.